Bernhard Anderson

-Information
+Biography

 Born in Dover, Missouri, Anderson earned degrees from the College of the Pacific and Pacific School of Religion.
 In 1939, he was ordained to the ministry of the (then) Methodist Church.
 He served Methodist churches in California, and later Congregational churches in both Connecticut and New York.

 In 1945 he received the degree of Doctor of Philosophy at Yale, where he specialized in Old Testament studies.
 He received honorary degrees from the Pacific School of Religion, the University of the Pacific, and Colgate University.

 He taught at Colgate University in New York, the University of North Carolina at Chapel Hill, the Colgate Rochester Divinity School, Drew University, (where he served as Dean of the Theological School for nine years), and finally as a Professor of Old Testament Theology at Princeton Theological Seminary, where he was Professor of Old Testament Theology Emeritus.
 In retirement, he continued to teach into the early 1990s at Boston University School of Theology.

 He died on December 26, 2007, in Santa Cruz, California.